tolgaatam/express-dot-example/README.md

 In runtime, a helper script `renderTemplates.js` scans the `.dotjs_build/` folder and exposes an object of template functions for easy and fast access.
 Then, this object is used for registering express a template engine.

+## Compatibility

+This project uses const-let declarations and arrow functions.
+While I have not tried myself, [NodeJS ES6 Compatibility Page](https://node.green) shows that these functionalities should be fine with NodeJS 6.4.0 and upper.

 ## Contribution

 There might be problems with this repo in terms of raw performance or organization aspects.
 Feel free to open an issue to discuss.